 The i.d.e.a.
 Museum is for everyone!
 Our motto is “for your child and the child within you.”

-All visitors enter through the front doors located on Pepper Place – we are wheelchair accessible.
+All visitors enter the museum through the front doors located on Pepper Place – we are wheelchair accessible.
 You may occasionally encounter a line to check in.
-However, the museum is less crowded these days, as it has implemented timed entries with limited capacity.
-Online reservations are strongly encouraged.
-Please read our museum admission policy.
+Online reservations are strongly encouraged, as it speeds up check-in.
+Admission tickets may also be purchased at the door.